NTU Career Tracks 2025

 Tips to Ace Your Job Interviews

-Jobs interviews are daunting for many.
+Jobs interviews can feel daunting for many.
 Just like taking your examinations, preparing early for an upcoming interview increases your chances of performing well.
-Here are five tips in prepping for your interview so that you can feel confident and clinch that coveted job.
+Here are some tips in prepping for your interview so that you can feel confident and secure that coveted job.

 DO YOUR RESEARCH

-• Do your initial research about the organisation’s background, mission, values, and the work from the company’s website.
+• Begin by researching the organisation’s background, mission, values and work on their website.

-• Speak to your Career Consultants, seniors, or mentors about the organisation and the industry to gain deeper insights.
+• Speak to your Industry Relations Consultants, seniors or mentors to gain deeper insights into the organisation and the industry.

-• Find out who your interviewers are and their backgrounds.
+• Learn about your interviewers and their backgrounds.
 This demonstrates your interest and helps you understand what your interviewers are looking for in a potential hire.

-• Develop a list of meaningful questions to ask the interviewers based on your research.
+• Prepare a list of meaningful questions to ask the interviewers based on your research.

-• Pack all the documents and items you need the day before.
-Prepare extra printed copies of your resume and necessary documents.
+• Pack necessary documents you need the day before, including extra printed copies of your resume.

-• For an in-person interview, plan your route to the venue and arrive 15 minutes early.
+• For in-person interviews, plan your route to the venue and arrive 15 minutes early.
 Factor in any potential delays and ensure that you have a few extra minutes to do a quick mirror check in the restroom and put yourself at ease.

-• For a virtual interview, make sure you are ready and on standby at your computer before the interview is due to begin.
+• For virtual interviews, make sure you are ready and on standby at your computer before the interview is due to begin.
 Prepare all your technology needs and calm your nerves before the virtual interview.

 SEE YOURSELF AS A GOOD FIT